Code of Conduct

 Please see the WVU Policy on Conflict of Interest in Research.

-With the approval of the Chancellor and Executive Committee, an individual Health Sciences Center division may develop an addendum to this code to address circumstances unique to their division and campus.
+With the approval of the Vice President and Executive Committee, an individual Health Sciences Center division may develop an addendum to this code to address circumstances unique to their division and campus.